 Year 12 and Year 13

 At sixth form, the careers focus ramps up as students prepare for moving on to further education or the world of work.

-Students are supported by the Widening Participation Team, who offer support and advice to students and parents regarding the various university programmes.
+Students are supported by the Widening Participation Team, which offers support and advice to students and parents regarding the various university programmes.
 For those students not wishing to attend university, we work with various apprenticeship teams.

-Students are able to get involved in wide range of taster days with local partner universities as well as events at Oxford, Cambridge and more.
-Many subject specific days are run where students can work with university academics and meet students on degree courses.
+Students are able to get involved in a wide range of taster days with local partner universities as well as events at Oxford, Cambridge and more.
+Many subject-specific days are run where students can work with university academics and meet students on degree courses.